Ram Rajya Parishad

 Akhil Bharatiya Ram Rajya Parishad (RRP, "All India Council of Ram's Kingdom") was an Indian Hindu nationalist political party founded by Swami Karpatri in 1948.
 The RRP won three Lok Sabha seats in the 1952 elections to the national Parliament and two in 1962.
 In 1952, 1957 and 1962, it won several dozen Vidhan Sabha seats, all in the Hindi belt, mostly in Rajasthan.
 Like other Hindutva-based parties, the RRP fought against the implementation of the Hindu code bills in India.
 The party eventually merged into the Jana Sangh, the precursor to the Bharatiya Janata Party.
+The election symbol of the party was the rising sun.